ocornut/imgui/docs/README.md

 **Backends for a variety of graphics API and rendering platforms** are provided in the [backends/](https://github.com/ocornut/imgui/tree/master/backends) folder, along with example applications in the [examples/](https://github.com/ocornut/imgui/tree/master/examples) folder.
 You may also create your own backend.
 Anywhere where you can render textured triangles, you can render Dear ImGui.

+C++20 users wishing to use a module may the use [stripe2933/imgui-module](https://github.com/stripe2933/imgui-module) third-party extension.

 See the [Getting Started & Integration](#getting-started--integration) section of this document for more details.

 After Dear ImGui is set up in your application, you can use it from \_anywhere\_ in your program loop: